AWildDevAppears/structure-docs/css/README.md

   }
 ```

-WRONG (seni-colon needed at the end of the style)
+WRONG (semi-colon needed at the end of the style)
 ```css
   .link--primary {
     color: red